• Fringe artists parade on the street holding posters and cheering

 HOW TO PAY THE APPLICATION FEE

 Once you have filled out the entire application form, you are ready to submit it and pay the application fee.
-This year you can Pay What You Wish, either $15, $20, or $25 CAD.
 You can select to pay online with a credit card, by cheque, or in person with cash.
 The application fee is non-refundable.

 WHAT HAPPENS IF YOU ARE DRAWN IN YOUR CATEGORY

-If your number is drawn on December 4th, you’ll be offered a slot in the Festival!
-Results will be posted to fringetoronto.com by the end of the following day.
+If your number is drawn, you’ll be offered a slot in the Festival!
+Results will be posted to fringetoronto.com within two business days following the date of the lottery.
 All applicants who were drawn will be contacted by email.
-To accept the slot, you’ll need to pay the Participant Fee, and you’ll be sent detailed instructions to do so.
-The deadline to pay and confirm your acceptance of the slot is December 20, 2023.
-If you decide not to accept the slot, you can forfeit it and we will reach out to the first company on the waitlist in the correct category.
+To accept the slot, you’ll need to pay the Participant Fee and will be sent detailed instructions to do so.
+The deadline to pay and confirm your acceptance of the slot is January 10, 2025.
+If you decide not to accept the slot, you can forfeit, and we will reach out to the first company on the waitlist in the correct category.

 Once you’ve paid the fee, you’re in!
-If you need to withdraw for any reason, you are eligible to receive 100% of the Participant Fee refunded if you withdraw by January 8, 2024.
-If you withdraw after January 8 but up until and including March 15th, 2024, you are eligible to receive 50% of the Participant Fee refunded.
-After March 15, 2024 you will forfeit 100% of the Participant Fee.
-There will be a $10 CAD administrative processing fee for any refunds.
+If you need to withdraw for any reason, you are eligible to receive 100% of the Participant Fee refunded if you withdraw by January 10, 2025.
+If you withdraw after January 10 but up until and including March 14, 2025, you are eligible to receive 50% of the Participant Fee refunded.
+After March 14, 2025 you will forfeit 100% of the Participant Fee.
+There will be a $10 CAD administrative processing fee for all refunds.

 HOW DOES THE WAITLIST WORK

-A waitlist will drawn for every category in the Main Venue lottery on December 4, 2023.
+A waitlist will be drawn for every category in the Main Venue lottery.
 These numbers will be drawn from a general draw, unconditional of phase or venue tier.
 If a company that was offered a slot in a category withdraws, the Festival will reach out to the first applicant on that waitlist.
 If that applicant is unable to accept it due to the venue size, they can remain on the list, and the Festival will move to the next applicant on the waitlist.
 You can withdraw from the waitlist at any time, and no fees are owed until you are offered and accept a slot.
-The Festival will cease offering slots to the waitlist after June 14, 2024.
+The Festival will cease offering slots to the waitlist after June 13, 2025.